The new book by music critic

 MCNEIL, MUSIC WRITER

 55 Bethune Street between Washington St and the Westside Highway

 Spitz went to a party at rock photographer Bob Gruen’s apartment in the famous Westbeth, and was introduced to one of his true heroes, the legendary music writer Legs McNeil.
 Spitz expressed trepidation about a punk book he was writing.
 Legs’ advice?
 “Just write about who was fucking who,” he laughed.
 “Seriously.”
 Spitz calls it one of the happiest nights of his life.

-JOE STRUMMER, LEAD SINGER OF THE CLASH
+STRUMMER, LEAD SINGER OF THE CLASH

 57 Grand Street at West Broadway

 35 E 13th Street at University Place

 Amongst a group of friends at Toad Hall one night were Damien Hirst, Blur’s bassist and, most importantly to Spitz, Joe Strummer.
 A few drinks (and joint hits) in, Strummer declared, “Let’s go fucking dance, man.
 I know just the place.”
 The place was Bar 13, and they had a blast.
 Strummer would be dead less than a year later.